 12-1, 12-4 or 12?
 Which?
 What do those numbers or letters even mean?
 We advise you!

-Professional hairdressing colours are often labeled with numbers or combinations of numbers and letters:
+Professional hairdressing colours are often labelled with numbers or combinations of numbers and letters:

 - Number before the slash (or decimal point, dash, dot) - an indicator of color level.